HeltonDG/RHEL-9-Bastion-Foundation-Lab/configs/ssh/windows_operator_workflow.md

 function srv01 { ssh helton@172.16.50.50 -t "ssh srv01" }

-Remove it from the current session:

-Remove-Item function:srv01

 Persist it by placing it in your PowerShell profile ($PROFILE) if desired.